aphanotus/BI377.Morphometry/guidelines.for.final.projects.md

 The project should include:

 - identification of an interesting biological question
-- obtaining a dataset suitable to address that question, either from publically available sources (including sample datasets provided through the course) of by digitizing images that you acquire
+- obtaining a dataset suitable to address that question, either from publically available sources (including sample datasets provided through the course) or by digitizing images that you acquire
 - description of metadata that is relevant to your question, including descriptive statistics, if appropriate
 - morphometric analyses to address your question and related issues, with good statistical practice, including reporting of test statistics and p-values
 - interpretations and explanation of the results